Tazi0/music-sharer/README.md

-# 🎵 Music Link Translator
+# 🎵 MusicBridge

-A web application that translates music links between different streaming platforms like Apple Music, Spotify, YouTube Music, and more.
+A web application that seamlessly converts music links between different streaming platforms like Apple Music, Spotify, YouTube Music, and more.

 ## Features